-Peter joined Farrell Fritz as a partner in 2004 and practices in the firm’s New York City office.
-He was born and raised in Levittown, New York, and has lived in Bedford, New York for the last 20 years with his wife, Laurie, and their three children.
+Peter joined Farrell Fritz as a partner in 2004 and practices in the firm’s New York City and Water Mill offices.

 Click here for Peter’s firm bio including links to his articles and a list of his speaking engagements; here for his Avvo profile; and here for his blog post entitled, “What It Means to Be a Business Divorce Lawyer”.

 New York Business Divorce now has an audio cousin — the Business Divorce Roundtable podcast featuring interviews by Peter of top experts in the business divorce field, available on iTunes, Stitcher, Soundcloud, and other directories.

 Franklin C. McRoberts is counsel in the firm’s Commercial Litigation department.
 His practice focuses on business disputes in federal and state court, including entity dissolutions and breakups, contract disputes, business torts, commercial insurance coverage litigation and real estate transaction disputes.

 Franklin earned his J.D. magna cum laude and Order of the Coif from Seton Hall University School of Law and his B.A. magna cum laude from Colgate University.

 He is resident in the firm’s Uniondale office.